Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

 * `discovery_frequency`

     The frequency with which BOS checks HSM for new components and adds them to the BOS component database.

+* `ims_errors_fatal`

+    This option modifies how BOS behaves when validating the architecture of a boot image in a boot set.
+    Specifically, this option comes into play when BOS needs data from IMS in order to do this validation, but IMS is unreachable.

+    In the above situation, if this option is true, then the validation will fail.
+    Otherwise, if the option is false, then a warning will be logged, but the validation will not be failed because of this.

+    This boot set validation happens when creating a session template, validating a session template, or creating a session.

+* `ims_images_must_exist`

+    This option modifies how BOS behaves when validating a boot set whose boot image appears to be from IMS.
+    Specifically, this option comes into play when the image does not actually exist in IMS.

+    In the above situation, if this option is true, then the validation will fail.
+    Otherwise, if the option is false, then a warning will be logged, but the validation will not be failed because of this.

+    Note: If `ims_images_must_exist` is true but `ims_errors_fatal` is false, then a failure to determine whether or not an image is in IMS will NOT result in a fatal error.

+    This boot set validation happens when creating a session template, validating a session template, or creating a session.

 * `logging_level`